Skip to content

 Gaming provides young people with an escape from reality, the chance to create a world where they can be in control.
 Playing games with peers is an important part of childhood development.
 For many young people nowadays, they play in the virtual online space, however the Gambling Commission say that gaming can be a route into betting, with close to a million young people exposed to gambling through "loot boxes" in video games or on smartphone apps.

-Since September 2020, Secondary schools are required to ‘teach about the risks related to online gambling including the accumulation of debt’ as part of statutory Health Education.
-(PSHE)
+Secondary schools have been required to teach 'the risks related to online gambling including the accumulation of debt’ as part of statutory Health Education (PSHE) since 2020.

-In September 2022 the statutory guidance for schools and colleges for keeping students safe in education was updated to include gambling.
+The statutory guidance for schools and colleges for keeping students safe in education was updated to include gambling in 2022.
 This includes making students aware of risks such as online gambling, inappropriate advertising, phishing, and/or financial scams.

 In a digital world, gambling is more accessible than ever, and efforts to encourage young people to gamble are becoming increasingly sophisticated.
 Prevalence statistics demonstrate the need to ensure all pupils, in all schools, are taught the knowledge and skills to be able to successfully negotiate these opportunities and influences.